shafihudewale/Northwind.sql/README.md

 # Northwind.sql

-# W3Schools SQL Database for DB Fiddle
+# SQL Database for Practice & Learning

 This repository contains the W3Schools SQL database, cleaned and formatted for use in [DB Fiddle](https://www.db-fiddle.com/) (MySQL 8.0).
 It includes 8 tables: `Categories`, `Customers`, `Employees`, `Orders`, `OrderDetails`, `Products`, `Shippers`, and `Suppliers`.
 The data is ideal for practicing SQL queries.